yelircaasi/nix-config/notes/B_philosophy/B.md

     Contradictions imply falsehood; paradoxes imply the need for understanding at a deeper level; unanswered questions imply the need to continue searching and be patient.
     To justify its pursuit, knowledge should be rewarding, useful, worthwhile, helpful, applicable, edifying, timely, balanced, and bring the greatest total happiness.
 Learning should be motivated by a love of truth and righteousness and a desire to elevate others along with oneself.
     Fascinating truths:
   * Everything you see, hear, feel, or otherwise perceive, and everything you think, say, and do becomes a part of you, depending on how you respond to it.
-Therein lies individuality$1
+Therein lies individuality
   * Everything you do in any sense of the word changes reality (i.e. truth), in some way.
 Actions literally do change the world - for better, for worse, or further along the trajectory it is already on.
     Despite the perpetual passing of experience, it is meaningful because of memory, development, eternal reward, and immediate happiness.
 Righteousness is a pattern of action that provides happiness both now and later.
 Where true happiness is concerned, there is not a tradeoff between this life and the next.
 Happiness is an upward spiral.
 Pleasure is an up-and-back-down climb.
     Analysis:
     0) Question